Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 Ctrl can also be replaced with Cmd instead for macOS users

-# Installation for Windows Intel GPUs Only
+# Installation On Windows With Intel GPUs Only

 ## INTEL GPU's